Top 10 In-Memory Computing experts to follow

 Nati Shalom: As the CTO of GigaSpaces, Shalom’s insights into in-memory computing contribute to the broader discourse on achieving elasticity in high-performance applications.

-Joe Weinman: Known for his book “Cloudonomics,” Weinman dives deep into the economic and strategic advantages of cloud and elastic computing, offering a business perspective to technicalities.
+Joe Weinman: Known for his book “Cloudonomics,” Weinman dives deep into the economic and strategic advantages of cloud and elastic computing, offering a business perspective to its technicalities.

 Sebastian Stadil: Founder of Scalr, Stadil’s expertise in cloud management provides insights into the orchestration, automation, and scalability aspects of elastic computing.